-The projects that were selected were based on the highest ranking priorities that were determined from public hearings and a Housing and Community Development Online Survey identified by residents, local government officials and housing providers.
+The projects that were selected were based on the highest-ranking priorities that were determined from public hearings and stakeholders identified by residents, local government officials and housing providers.
 The obstacle in addressing the underserved need is the lack of adequate funding to continue to address these needs.